Read More

 Helpful resources for employers:

-When people understand how health savings accounts work, they’ll be more likely to choose your high deductible health plan.
-That means you could save on insurance costs right away and potentially reduce medical trends over time.
+When people understand how health savings accounts work, they’re better able to make the choice between the high deductible and traditional health plan.
 Download these resources to learn more.

 Investment advice is offered through OneDigital Investment Advisors LLC, an SEC-registered investment adviser and wholly owned subsidiary of OneDigital.